bmaiden/memory-browser-game/README.md

 - Define required constants
   - array of colors
+  - board

+- Define required variables used to track the state of the game
+  - secondMove
   - squareOnePicked
   - squareTwoPicked
-- Define required variables used to track the state of the game
+  - squareOneColor
+  - squareTwoColor
+  - matchesMade
+  - firstSquare
+  - secondSquare
   - timer
-  - squareOnePicked
-  - squareTwoPicked
+  - winner

 - Store elements on the page that will be accessed in code more than once in variables to make code more concise, readable and performant.
 - Upon loading the app should:
   - Initialize the state variables